-Can I calculate modulus of elasticity without knowing cross-sectional area?Watch
+Can I calculate modulus of elasticity without knowing cross-sectional area?Watch this thread

 A horizontal force of magnitude 4 N is applied to the other end and compresses the spring to a length of 1 m.